Abhishek-Deshmukh/Student-Affairs-Website-NISER/src/contents/students-achievements.md

 **Special Mentions/ Featured players**

-Aranya Giri- with 1 gold, 1 silver, 1bronze in Shot put and 1 gold, 1 silver in Discus Throw
+Aranya Giri- with 1 gold + 1 silver + 1bronze in Shot put; and 1 gold + 1 silver in Discus Throw

 Dipanshu Kumar- with 1 silver, 2 bronze in discus throw